pradipgadade/demo-work/README.md

 # demo-work
-This is mt first git repository
+This is my first git repository